isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

       For instructions on applying for leave or claiming reimbursement, you can use this [online demo](https://www.profamilyleave.gov.sg/Pages/Online-Demo.aspx){:target="_blank"} as a guide.
 - title: Leave Calculator
   content: |
-    Use this Government Paid Leave calculator (https://www.profamilyleave.gov.sg/Pages/Calculator.aspx){:target="_blank"} to calculate how much you can get.
+    Use this [Government Paid Leave calculator](https://www.profamilyleave.gov.sg/Pages/Calculator.aspx){:target="_blank"} to calculate how much you can get.

 parent-tax-reliefs:
 - title: Tax Reliefs for Married Couples